 “Your father’s very sick,” my mother said.
-“Your father is dead.”
-And I felt it.
+“Your father is dead.” then I felt it.
 A crushing pain in my chest.
 I still feel a glimpse of it whenever I think of my father.

 (Imitates puppy wailing)